 Facilities for disabled

-The concrete carbuncle known as the 'Art Bunker' is hands-down Kraków's best contemporary art gallery.
-One of the few very modern buildings in the Old Town, …
+The concrete carbuncle known as the 'Art Bunker' stands alongside MOCAK as the city's best contemporary art galleries.
+One of the few very modern buildings in …